 Request a sample of this report @ www.orbisresearch.com/contacts/request-sample/396055

 The FSR channel in particular has seen strong growth, as consumers return to foodservice following Portugal's deep recession.
+Consumers however remain value-focused and will seek out offers and discounts for their favourite operators.

 There is also an emerging demand for convenience in multiple channels.
 A lowering of VAT from 2016 in foodservice is forecast to have a further positive impact on the sector.